alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 ```

 <aside>
-The actual dataset includes different forms for Pokemon, like their Mega Evolutions, because they have different stats and typing.
+The actual dataset includes different forms for Pokémon, like their Mega Evolutions, because they have different stats and typing.
 Those are omitted here for clarity.
 </aside>

-Recall that some Pokemon have just one type while others have two.
+Recall that some Pokémon have just one type while others have two.
 In the latter case, that's modeled with two `type` facts.
 [Bulbasaur](https://bulbapedia.bulbagarden.net/wiki/Bulbasaur_(Pok%C3%A9mon)) is a Grass type, and Bulbasaur is a Poison type; both are true.
 The paradigm is similar to a One-To-Many relation in a SQL database.